 Users are also peeved that messages are seen in the bottom right corner of the screen, whereas other non-important things take the top part of the screen.

 The profile window on Hornet will effectively show the follower count of a person.
-The person’s STD status is also available to show, but there is no mandatory rule in place to display it.
+The person’s STD status is also available to show, but there is no mandatory rule in place to display it, so this is very good site for STD dating.
 The profile it the place of activity where the members’ posts and pictures, including recent activities, are fed.